Do normal lab results always mean optimal thyroid function?

 So, what to do if you if your “normal” lab results don’t equate to optimal thyroid function?

 It’s time to get your thyroid back to optimal function!
-You can schedule a free call with a Paloma Care Advisor to see how our modern approach might work for you.
+You can schedule a free call with a Paloma Health Care Advisor to determine if Paloma Health is the right fit for you.